weigao10/Thyme.ly/README.md

 # Thymely

-> Because there's no time like the present
+> Because there's no time like the present.
+Demos and download available here: www.thymely.co

 ## Table of Contents